-There will be four live musical performances this week at the Two Brothers Tavern in Middlebury.
+There will be three live musical performances this week at the Two Brothers Tavern in Middlebury.

 On Wednesday, the tavern will feature Open Mike Night, beginning at 9 p.m.
 Hosted by Kai Stanley, the Open Mike Night follows Trivia one Wednesday per month.
-The stage is open to musicians and performers of all kinds on a first-come, first-served basis, and it’s free to enter.
-There’s no cover charge.
+The stage is open to musicians and performers of all kinds on a first-come, first-serve basis, and it’s free to enter.

 LIVE MUSIC AT 51 MAIN

 There will be three live musical events this week at Middlebury’s 51 Main.
 At 8 p.m. on Thursday, the Justin Perdue Group will play everything from ballads and blues to modal jazz and funky soul.